 Ñora peppers are small, sun-dried, wine red colored peppers.
-The most typical way of using them is to fry them and then, once they are cooled, chopped or ground to add them to a great variety of dishes most of which come from the Mediterranean: dipping sauces, rice dishes like
+The most typical way of using them is to fry them and then, once they are cooled, chopped or ground to add them to a great variety of dishes most of which come from the Mediterranean: dipping sauces, rice dishes like a'banda rice and rice stew, or any other stews, and Romesco sauce.

 Net Weight: 0.81oz/25g